-The Solactive U.S. Covered Call ETFs Index currently includes a selection of U.S. and Canadian exchange listed sector-specific and broad market covered call exchange traded funds that invest broadly in U.S. securities.
-Constituents are reviewed and rebalanced, at a minimum, semi-annually (an "HYLD Rebalance Date").
+The Solactive Multi-Sector Covered Call ETFs Index includes a selection of Canadian exchange listed sector-specific and broad market covered call exchange traded funds.
+Constituents are reviewed monthly and are rebalanced, at a minimum, semi-annually (an "HDIV Rebalance Date").
 Currently, there are seven constituent issuers.
-Each security in the Solactive U.S. Covered Call ETFs Index is allocated an equal weight rather than a market capitalization weight.
-Additional information about the Solactive U.S. Covered Call ETFs Index and its constituent issuers can be found on Solactive AG's website, www.solactive.com.
+Each security in the Solactive Multi-Sector Covered Call ETFs Index is allocated an equal weight rather than a market capitalization weight.
+On a leveraged basis, HDIV may therefore invest up to approximately 17.9% of its NAV in a constituent issuer on an HDIV Rebalance Date.
+On each HDIV Rebalance Date, the portfolio of HDIV will be rebalanced back to equal weights in accordance with the Index.
+Additional information about the Solactive Multi-Sector Covered Call ETFs Index and its constituent issuers can be found on Solactive AG's website, www.solactive.com.